The Genesis Generation

 - Graduated with a Bachelor of Science degree in Electrical Engineering from the University of Notre Dame in 1964

-- Left law school in April of 1965 to serve as a crew member on a square-rigged sailing ship captained by Alan Villiers (YouTube video of this voyage)
+- Left law school in April of 1965 to serve as a crew member on a square-rigged sailing ship captained by Alan Villiers (Video of this voyage)

-- Worked as a stunt man on the movie Hawaii, staring Julie Andrews, Max von Sydow, Richard Harris, and Gene Hackman (YouTube video of filming)
+- Worked as a stunt man on the movie Hawaii, staring Julie Andrews, Max von Sydow, Richard Harris, and Gene Hackman (Video of filming)